FAQ’s – Frequently Asked Questions

 Do you accept that Jesus was the Messiah?

-No. He cannot have been the Messiah, since he did not fulfil the accepted Jewish expectations of the Messiah - someone who would free Israel from her oppressors and call back the exiles to the land of Israel (Isa 11:16).
+No. He cannot have been the Messiah, since he did not fulfil the accepted Jewish expectations of the Messiah – someone who would free Israel from her oppressors and call back the exiles to the land of Israel (Isa 11:16).
 Among the moderate sects of the Way, Followers do not accept the idea of a personal messiah at all – that a messiah will save us.
-We believe rather God will save us, and that a messiah will be merely a sign that God is acting in human affairs.
-We also are against leaving decisions up to a messiah, when we ourselvs have the power to make those decisions ourselves.
-All of us have the power and the duty to make things happen – not wait for someone else to do it for us.
+We believe rather God will save and redeem us, and that a messiah will be merely a sign that God is acting in human affairs.
+We also are against putting off decisions “until messiah comes”, when we ourselves have the power to make those decisions ourselves.
+All of us have the power and the duty to play our part in the fulfilment of God’s Kingdom – not wait for someone else to do it for us.

 Jesus founded Christianity, didn’t he?